 On the LinnStrument, press the GLOBAL SETTINGS button.
 From the MIDI I/O column, choose either MIDI JACKS (if you are using the LinnStrument’s MIDI port) or USB (if you are using the LinnStrument’s USB port).
 See LinnStrument user’s guide for more details.

 If you have connected the LinnStrument directly to the back of your Paca(rana), choose Rescan from the drop down menu in the DSP Status window, then select the LinnStrument as the MIDI Input.
+To combine the LinnStrument with other MIDI devices, select the LinnStrument as the MIDI Output and then select the combination as the MIDI Input.

 Using the LinnStrument with Kyma